ibm-cloud-docs/openwhisk/actions_go.md

 ```
 {: codeblock}

-2. Delete the zip archives and vendor directory.
+2. Delete the .zip archives and vendor directory.

 ```bash
 make clean
 ```
 {: pre}

-3. Populate the vendor directory, create the source zip, compile the source code, archive the exec into a .zip, and deploy the Go action by running.
+3. Populate the vendor directory, create the source .zip, compile the source code, archive the exec into a .zip, and deploy the Go action by running.

 ```bash
 make deploy